jamespohalloran/beyondTheBridge/content/_index.md

 description = "Art therapy is an expressive and self-reflective process that involves psychodynamic theory and developmental psychology.
 It uses art and the creative process to therapeutically explore and resolve emotional conflicts, develop self-awareness and social skills, build problem solving skills, reduce anxiety and increase self-esteem. <br/><br/> Art therapy can provide children, adolescents, and adults the opportunity for emotional healing and personal growth." name = "Art Therapy"
 [[blocks.skills]]
-name = "Cognitive Behavioural Therapy and Solution Focused Therapy" [[blocks.skills]] description = "about EMDR Therapy. about EMDR Therapy. about EMDR Therapy. about EMDR Therapy. "
+description = "CBT is based on the philosophy that individuals tend to incorporate faulty thinking, which leads to emotional and behavioural disturbances.
+Therapy focuses on cognitions and behavior, and stresses the role of thinking, deciding, questioning, doing, and redeciding.
+CBT utilizes treatment interventions that are action oriented and utilizes learning processes that include acquiring and practicing new skills, learning new ways of thinking and challenging faulty thinking. " name = "Cognitive Behavioural Therapy and Solution Focused Therapy" [[blocks.skills]] description = "about EMDR Therapy. about EMDR Therapy. about EMDR Therapy. about EMDR Therapy. "